Skip to main content

 Hotel in Llandudno

 Lansdowne House with Private Car Park in Llandudno provides accommodation with a terrace and a shared lounge.
 Built in 1908, the property is within less than 1 km of Llandudno Pier.
-Was stunning, clean and comfortable, will be back
+The decor and cleanliness was excellent and probably book Lansdown sgain.

 Show more Show less